stevenliuyi/admix/README.md

 admix -z -m E11
 ```

-Besides, you may use `sort` flag to sort the proportions and `--ignore-zeros` flag to display non-zero proportions only.
+Besides, you may use `--sort` flag to sort the proportions and `--ignore-zeros` flag to display non-zero proportions only.

 For more help information, you could use:
 ```